 - problems breathing

 - chest pain

 - palpitations or skipped heartbeats

-Doctors routinely perform blood tests during your annual checkup, or if you have recently started a new medication.
-Any abnormalities in your potassium levels would show up on these tests.
+Your doctor will routinely perform blood tests during your annual checkup or if you have recently started a new medication.
+Any abnormalities in your potassium levels will show up on these tests.

 If you have high potassium due to kidney failure, hemodialysis is your best treatment option.
 Hemodialysis uses a machine to remove waste from your blood because your kidneys cannot filter your blood effectively.

-In some cases, you might be given a resin by mouth.
-Resin binds with the potassium, allowing it to be removed from your body during your bowel movements.
+In some cases, you might be given a resin to be taken orally.
+Resin binds with potassium, allowing it to be removed from your body during your bowel movements.